-Many of these ETFs have up to 40 companies represented, from several countries.
-So if you want exposure to a theme, you can avoid the risk of investing in just one stock and also save the time that would be spent in researching individual firms.
+Many of these ETFs can have dozens of companies represented, from several countries.
+So, if you want exposure to a theme, you can avoid the risk of investing in just one stock and also save the time that would be spent in researching individual firms.

-Keep in mind that some thematic ETFs are designed for day traders and are only suited to sophisticated investors who actively manage their investments.3
+Keep in mind, however, that some thematic ETFs are designed for day traders and are only suited to sophisticated investors who actively manage their investments.

-On the down side, management fees can be higher than for typical ETFs, with expense ratios above 1% at the top end.
+On the down side, management fees can be higher than for typical ETFs, with expense ratios above 1 per cent at the top end.